UK variant hunters lead global race to stay ahead of COVID - WTMJ

 A ferociously good organizer, she glued the nation’s DNA detectives together through goodwill and chatrooms.
 Part of the trick was persuading eminent scientists to put aside their egos and academic rivalries to work together to help fight the pandemic, said Andrew Page, an expert in computer analysis of pathogen genomics who is working with COG-UK.

-Peacock’s work on the project has earned her notoriety and the moniker of variant-hunter-in-chief.
+Peacock’s work on the project has earned her the moniker of variant-hunter-in-chief.
 But she prefers a simpler term.

 Follow AP’s coronavirus pandemic coverage at: